 He won’t expect it.
 He doesn’t need it.
 But he will like it, I’m pretty sure.
 Just picturing the smile on his face makes me feel better already.

-We love the idea of this gift, because it truly comes from the heart, far more thoughtful than anything they could buy in a store.
+We love this DIY gift idea because it truly comes from the heart, far more thoughtful than anything they could buy in a store.
 The kids are learning many valuable lessons, not the least of which is how to express their feelings, and the lucky recipients will undoubtedly be touched.
 Get out the tissues.
 These handwritten expressions of love will be treasured for years to come.